Logo

 Steel Category Application

-In particular, prolonged mistracking accelerated wear on the belt and rollers, increasing the risk of equipment trouble.
+• Prolonged mistracking accelerated wear on belts and rollers, increasing equipment failure risk.

 Benefit

-• Thrust-based mistracking adjustment prevents belt deviation and bulk material spillage
+• Corrects belt mistracking caused by thrust, preventing belt deviation and material spillage

-• Eliminates gaps between the skirt rubber and the belt, reducing dust dispersion and improving the working environment
+• Eliminates gaps between skirt rubber and rollers, reducing dust dispersion

 Milestone